A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Spin-network

 so that

 The latter observable encodes a notion of "angle" between the links $j_1$ and $j_2$.
-Given a graph $\Gamma$, the set of area observables associated to each link and the set of "angle operators" like $(\vec{J}_1 + \vec{J}_2)^2$ (one per each node), define a complete set of commuting observables over $\mathcal{H}_\Gamma$, diagonalised by the spin-network basis.
+Given a graph $\Gamma$, the set of area observables associated to each link and the set of "angle operators" like $(\vec{J}_1 + \vec{J}_2)^2$ (one per each node), define a \acf{CSCO} on $\mathcal{H}_\Gamma$, diagonalised by the spin-network basis.

-On each node like \ref{node}, we can also define the volume operator
+On each node like \eqref{eq:node}, we can also define the volume operator

 It is not diagonalised by the spin-network basis, but its eigenvalues can be computed numerically.
-It does not commute with $(\vec{J}_1 + \vec{J}_2)^2$ but it does with the areas, so that the areas $\hat A_l$ and the volumes $\hat V_n$ form another complete set of commuting observables (diagonalised by another basis than that of spin-networks).
+It does not commute with $(\vec{J}_1 + \vec{J}_2)^2$ but it does with the areas, so that the areas $\hat A_l$ and the volumes $\hat V_n$ form another \ac{CSCO} (diagonalised by another basis than that of spin-networks).

-These geometric operators of area, volume or angle, built from the principle of correspondance, suggest a vision of the "quantum geometry".
+These geometric operators of area, volume or angle, built from the principle of correspondence, suggest a vision of the "quantum geometry".
 It is obtained as the dual picture of a graph $\Gamma$: a tetrahedron is associated to each node, and they glue together along faces (whose area is given by the eigenvalue of $\hat A_l$) dual to links.